onflow/ccf/ccf_specs.md

 - `[+ Foo]`: one or more Foo in CBOR array
 - `[* Foo]`: zero or more Foo in CBOR array
 - `#6.nnn(type)`: CBOR tag with tag number nnn and content type of "type".

+## Serialization Considerations

+CCF is a data format that uses a subset of CBOR with additional requirements for validity and deterministic encoding.

+### Valid CCF Encoding Requirements

+A CCF encoding is valid if it complies with "Valid CCF Encoding Requirements".

+Encoders MUST produce valid CCF encodings from valid input items.
+Encoders are not required to check for invalid input items (e.g. invalid UTF-8 strings, duplicate dictionary keys, etc.)  Applications MUST NOT provide invalid items to encoders.

+Decoders MUST reject CCF encodings that are not valid unless otherwise specified in this section.

+A CCF encoding complies with "Valid CCF Encoding Requirements" if it complies with the following restrictions:

+- CBOR data items MUST be well-formed and valid as defined in RFC 8949.
+E.g. CBOR text strings MUST contain valid UTF-8.
+As an exception, RFC 8949 requirements for CBOR maps are not applicable because CCF does not use CBOR maps.

+- `composite-type.id` MUST be unique in `ccf-typedef-message` or `ccf-typedef-and-value-message`.

+- `composite-type.cadence-type-id` MUST be unique in `ccf-typedef-message` or `ccf-typedef-and-value-message`.

+- `type-ref.id` MUST refer to `composite-type.id`.

+- `composite-type-value.id` MUST be unique in the same `composite-type-value` data item.

+- `type-value-ref.id` MUST refer to `composite-type-value.id` in the same `composite-type-value` data item.

+- `name` MUST be unique in `composite-type-value.fields`.

+- `identifier` MUST be unique in `composite-type-value.initializers`.

+- `restricted-type.restrictions` MUST be unique.

+- `field-name` MUST be unique in `composite-type`.

+- keys MUST be unique in `dict-value`.
+Decoders are not always required to check for duplicate dictionary keys.
+In some cases, checking for duplicate dictionary key is not necessary or it may be delegated to the application.

+### Deterministic CCF Encoding Requirements

+A CCF encoding is deterministic if it satisfies the "Deterministic CCF Encoding Requirements".

+Encoders SHOULD emit CCF encodings that are deterministic.
+CCF-based protocols MUST specify when encoders are required to emit deterministic CCF encodings.

+Decoders SHOULD check CCF encodings to determine whether they are deterministic encodings.
+CCF-based protocols MUST specify when decoders are required to check for deterministic encodings and how to handle nondeterministic encodings.

+A CCF encoding satisfies the "Deterministic CCF Encoding Requirements" if it satisfies the following restrictions:

+- CCF encodings MUST satisfy "Valid CCF Encoding Requirements" defined in this document.

+- CCF encodings MUST satisfy "Core Deterministic Encoding Requirements" defined in RFC 8948 Section 4.2.1.
+As an exception, RFC 8949 requirements for CBOR maps are not applicable because CCF does not use CBOR maps.

+- `composite-type.id` in `ccf-typedef-and-value-message` MUST be identical to its zero-based index in `composite-typedef`.

+- `composite-type-value.id` MUST be identical to the zero-based encoding order `type-value`.

+- `inline-type-and-value` MUST NOT be used when type can be deduced, for instance:
+  - array elements MUST use `inline-type-and-value` if array type is `[AnyStruct]`.
+  - array elements MUST NOT use `inline-type-and-value` if array type is `[Int]`.
+  - dictionay keys MUST NOT use `inline-type-and-value` while elements must, if dictionary type is `{String: AnyStruct}`.
+  - composite field MUST NOT use `inline-type-and-value` if that field type is `Int`.

+- The following data items MUST be sorted using bytewise lexicographic order of their deterministic encodings:
+  - type definitions MUST be sorted by `cadence-type-id` in `composite-typedef`.
+  - `dict-value` key-value pairs MUST be sorted by key.
+  - `composite-type.fields` MUST be sorted by `name`
+  - `composite-type-value.fields` MUST be sorted by `name`.
+  - `composite-type-value.initializers` MUST be sorted by `identifier`.
+  - `restricted-type.restrictions` MUST be sorted.

 ## Security Considerations